-The intention of this document is to improve Principle 2 Performance Indicator Scores explicitly, PI 2.3 ETP PIs to help us meet SG80 and in turn push us towards of achieving Marine Stewardship Council (MSC) certification.
+Further to the above, the intention of this document is to improve Principle 2 Performance Indicator Scores explicitly, PI 2.3 ETP PIs to help us meet SG80 and in turn push us towards achieving MSC certification.

 This policy will be approved by the companies participating in the FIP and all skippers should read this document and have a hard copy accessible on the vessel at all times.
 Note the electronic English version shall be the master.
 For any issues in translations please refer back to the English version.